- Some facts on this list include: bed bugs eggs are the size of a pinhead. Adults grow to the size of an apple seed.

 Another of the most effective treatments for eliminating bed bugs is the application of rubbing alcohol.
-Though not a full-proof solution, it’s effective on adult bugs (but only on about 60 percent of the time).
+Though not a foolproof solution, it’s effective on adult bugs (but only about 60 percent of the time).
 It does not affect nymphs or eggs.

 You also have to ensure every bug gets sprayed.
-One survivor can create a new populace inside of months.
+One survivor can create a new populace within months.

 FAQs (Frequently Asked Questions)